Seirdy/seirdy.one/content/posts/website-best-practices.md

 Some of my links display long link-text; short line lengths can break these link texts too much, which can slightly hurt readability.
 Of course, narrow viewports will obviously make short line lengths non-negotiable.
 I decided to give article bodies a width of `36em`, which corresponds to just over 80 characters on most default stylesheets.
 I opted to use `em` instead of `ch` for consistency and for better compatibility with some uncommon browsers (NetSurf, Dillo, old versions of mainstream browsers, and others).

-I also ensured that my site supports CSS overrides, window-resizing, zoom levels past 200%, and most "reading mode" implemen&shy;tations.
+I also ensured that my site supports CSS overrides, window-resizing, zoom levels past 200%, and most "reading mode" implementations.
 This should help accommodate a wide range of line-length preferences while still looking accessible enough by default.

 When setting max line lengths, use a CSS media query to ensure that printed versions of a page use the full page width.
 This should save some paper.